Honorary Board Members

 Law’nence Miller (“L”)

 has been a member of the New York Society for Ethical Culture since 2007 and a Trustee since 2011.
-He has served on the Finance, Rental, Personnel, Archive, Advisory and Caring committees throughout the years.
+He serves as Chair of the Personnel, Audit, Policy and Procedure, Bylaw, Board Nominating, and Leader Search committees, and serves on the Finance, Rental, Archive, Advisory and Caring committees.
 Currently L holds the position of Vice President.

 L works for the American Ethical Union as Director of Administration, managing the national headquarters of the Ethical Culture movement; and he serves on five committees for AEU’s Board: Archives (chair), Assembly (co-chair), Board Development, Finance and Communications.
 He also is co-owner and President of Carson Robert Event Designs, an Events company under the direction of his designer husband Shaun.